Aminuxer/DM-Crypt-Helper-Scripts/README.md

    - No. This raw dm-crypt related code.
 Use LUKS for more compex tasks.

 * Can i embed containers in containers ?
 Is it deniable encryption ?
-  - Your can place container in ahother container (container is usual file), but this not tested deep;
+  - Your can place container in another container (container is usual file), but this not tested deep;
     You must use different filenames and FS labels at least; This not deniable; Deniable encryption required more complex software like TrueCrypt or use steganograhy.

 * Can i place scripts or containers on removable media ?